choderalab/dispensing-errors-manuscript/notebooks/README.md

-# This is where ipython notebooks will be.
+# This is where ipython notebooks are.

 ## Installing prerequisites via the [`conda`](http://conda.pydata.org) package manager: